 Flexible & Professional

+The aim of the programme is to provide an introduction to sustainable building design and in particular approaches required to achieve Near Zero Energy Building (NZEB) standards by addressing building fabric, air tightness and ventilation and integration of approach renewable energy systems.
+The programme focuses specifically on the residential sector.
 The residential sector accounts for 25% of all energy used in Ireland.
-European Directives require that all new buildings must meet a Near Zero Energy Building standard by 2020 (2018 in the case of public buildings).
+Energy Performance of Buildings Directive has defined NZEB requirements.
 In addition, changes in building regulations and compliance criteria, continued development of micro generation systems and emerging innovative design solutions require professionals with expertise and knowledge of in this continually evolving area.
-This programme, will deal with passive solar and sustainable building design, renewable energy systems and air-tightness/ventilation with a particular focus on the residential sector.
+This programme, will deal with passive solar and sustainable building design,renewable energy systems and air-tightness/ventilation with a particular focus on the residential sector.

 The programme is targeted at architects, builders, engineers and others involved in the building sector.
 Participants will develop an outline design for a new or retrofitted building with the aim of achieving a Near Zero Energy Building.